 U.S. Data on Iran Is Spotty, Analysts Say

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 NPR's Mary Louise Kelly has been surveying current and former intelligence officials, and she has found a disturbing consensus, that U.S. intelligence on Iran is poor, perhaps even worse than prewar intelligence on Iraq.

-Scouring the latest intelligence on Iran is a big part of Jane Harman's job.
+MARY LOUISE KELLY: Scouring the latest intelligence on Iran is a big part of Jane Harman's job.
 She's the top Democrat on the House Intelligence Committee, and recently she asked for a classified briefing on Iran.
 She got it.
 But she says she walked away worried that U.S. intelligence is shaky and possibly riddled with disinformation.

-KELLY: What the U.S. really knows about Iran's weapons programs is hard to pin down.
+LOUISE KELLY: What the U.S. really knows about Iran's weapons programs is hard to pin down.
 Publicly, senior officials have given only bland accounts.
 Here's National Intelligence Chief John Negroponte testifying on Capitol Hill a couple of months ago.

-KELLY: Negroponte offered no proof of his assertion that Iran is trying to build a nuclear arsenal, nor have other senior officials.
+LOUISE KELLY: Negroponte offered no proof of his assertion that Iran is trying to build a nuclear arsenal, nor have other senior officials.
 The last major review of U.S. intelligence on Iran was put together last year.
 It's classified.
 People familiar with the document say it judges that Iran is probably a decade away from producing enough highly enriched uranium to make a nuclear bomb.
 But Robert Einhorn of the Center for Strategic and International Studies says the picture has darkened since that report was compiled.

-KELLY: Einhorn, a former Assistant Secretary of State on nuclear proliferation issues says the concern stems from new information from the U.N. nuclear watchdog group, the International Atomic Energy Agency.
+LOUISE KELLY: Einhorn, a former Assistant Secretary of State on nuclear proliferation issues says the concern stems from new information from the U.N. nuclear watchdog group, the International Atomic Energy Agency.

-Mr. EINHORN: The IAEA has reported that the Iranians have now assembled a key centrifuge enrichment cascade, a 164-machine cascade, which is a key building block for an enrichment program.
+EINHORN: The IAEA has reported that the Iranians have now assembled a key centrifuge enrichment cascade, a 164-machine cascade, which is a key building block for an enrichment program.

-KELLY: The IAEA is the source for a lot of what's known about Iran, but recent diplomatic developments have thwarted their work.
+LOUISE KELLY: The IAEA is the source for a lot of what's known about Iran, but recent diplomatic developments have thwarted their work.
 That's according to David Kay, a former inspector for both the IAEA and the CIA, in Iraq.

-KELLY: Kay says Iranian exile and opposition groups continue to provide useful information and there are technical spying efforts.
+LOUISE KELLY: Kay says Iranian exile and opposition groups continue to provide useful information and there are technical spying efforts.
 For example, satellite imagery and surveillance drones.
 But Kay says human intelligence, that is U.S. spies on the ground, is very limited.

-Mr. KAY: Everything I know about Iran indicates our intelligence was no better, and if anything, worse than it was in Iraq prewar.
+KAY: Everything I know about Iran indicates our intelligence was no better, and if anything, worse than it was in Iraq prewar.
 And so I think probably we do know very little.

-Michael Rubin, who worked the Iran desk at the Pentagon before joining the American Enterprise Institute, is known as a hawk on national security matters.
+LOUISE KELLY: Michael Rubin, who worked the Iran desk at the Pentagon before joining the American Enterprise Institute, is known as a hawk on national security matters.
 He concedes there are a lot of unknowns, but Rubin argues policy makers don't have the luxury of waiting for perfect intelligence.

-Mary Louise Kelly, NPR News, Washington.
+LOUISE KELLY: Mary Louise Kelly, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.